 Australia Indonesia Partnership for Health Systems Strengthening

-Coffey, A Tetra Tech Company, helped improve access to and quality of health services in Indonesia through health system strengthening.
+Tetra Tech helped improve access to and quality of health services in Indonesia through health system strengthening.

 Roughly one-third of Indonesia’s population lives in poverty, surviving on incomes that are equivalent to less than USD$22.63 per month.
 Indonesia’s poor and near-poor are covered by the state-funded health coverage program, Jamkesmas; however, more than 160 million people do not have accessible health care.

-The Government of Australia supported the Government of Indonesia through the Australia Indonesia Partnership for Health System Strengthening (AIPHSS), implemented by Coffey, A Tetra Tech Company.
+The Government of Australia supported the Government of Indonesia through the Australia Indonesia Partnership for Health System Strengthening (AIPHSS), implemented by Tetra Tech.
 AIPHSS aimed to provide Indonesia with a stronger, more accessible health care system.
 The program focused on strengthening the health system through:

 - Effective national health insurance policy, rules, and regulations implementation

 - Minimum service standards adherence at all levels of health service delivery

 - Equitable health resources allocation at all levels of government